Last Updated on February 2, 2021 by Ben Adams

 But don’t let an irrational fear of something that hasn’t even happened yet stop you from starting!

-Once you do get gubbed, you could consider looking into so-called partner friendly bookies for more opportunities.
+Once you do get gubbed, you could look into the so-called partner friendly bookies for more opportunities.